raminguyen/LLMP2/README.md

-# How do Multimodal Large Language Models (MLLMs) perform when applied to graphical perception tasks?

 ![image](https://github.com/raminguyen/LLMP2/blob/main/Our%20Motivation.png)

+We would like to investigate the answer by evaluating how Multimodal Large Language Models (MLLMs) perform when applied to graphical perception tasks.

-## 🟢 How to answer this question?
+## How to answer this question?
 To answer this research question, our study evaluates MLLMs' performance on graphical perception, inspired by two popular studies from Cleveland and McGrill, and Haehn et al. We incorporate our pretrained and fine-tuned MLLMs into our experiments.
 In particular, we compress fine-tuned models by training them on top of pretrained models, digging deep into their performance using efficient training configurations and scalable adaptation techniques to improve efficiency and save resources.